-Formal Solution for the Light Scattering Response $A{1g}$ channel
+Formal Solution for the Light Scattering Response A{1g} channel

-- This channel has the full symmetry of the lattice - The scattering response function contains resonant, mixed and nonresonant terms.
-(We consider only the nonresonant terms here). - The irreducible charge vertex for the Falicov-Kimball model is a simple function of the electronic self energy and Green's function (Shvaika, Physica C, 2000; Freericks and Miller, PRB, 2000).
-This is not true for the Hubbard model. - The nonresonant response can be determined exactly by properly solving the relevant Dyson equations. - We illustrate how to solve this problem using Feynman diagrams.
+- This channel has the full symmetry of the lattice - The scattering response function contains resonant, mixed and nonresonant terms. - The irreducible charge vertex for the Falicov-Kimball model is a simple function of the electronic self energy and Green's function (Shvaika, Physica C, 2000; Freericks and Miller, PRB, 2000).
+This is not true for the Hubbard model. - The nonresonant, mixed, and resonant responses can be determined exactly by properly solving the relevant Dyson equations. - We schematically show how to solve this problem using schematic Feynman diagrams.

-Diagrams for the $A{1g}$ response
+Diagrams for the nonresonant A{1g} response

-$\gamma(k) = -\epsilon(k)$ , $\Gamma$ is local and has no k-dependence
+$\gamma(k) = -\epsilon(k)$, Γ is local and has no k-dependence